Chris Dudley: Personal life

 Dudley and his wife, also named Chris, have two sons and one daughter.
 In April 2012, Dudley announced that his family was moving from Lake Oswego, Oregon, to San Diego, California so that his wife could pursue a business opportunity.
-He also indicated that his political career is likely over.
+He also indicated that his political career was likely over.
 Dudley closed his Oregon campaign committee, which could have been used for future races, in April 2014.

 During his playing career, Dudley donated $300,000 to a non-profit organization to help pay the cost of college tuition for a class of fourth-graders at Vernon Elementary School in Portland.

 Two of Dudley's children have been associated with Division I college basketball.
 His son Charles was on the roster of the 2017-18 Bryant Bulldogs, but never played.
 Dudley's daughter Emma was a reserve forward for the Utah State Aggies from 2018-2020.
 During 29 career games over two seasons, she averaged 0.9 points and 1.4 rebounds across 6.3 minutes per game.